gusztavj/Focus-Wizard/readme.md

 If you can reduce geometry for all of your objects using only **Decimate** operators, then cascading may be more intuitive to use: if you add a **Decimate** modifier for each lod level from level 1, and set each to, say, **Collapse** with a **Ratio** of 0.8, ony lod level 2 you'll combine the effects of the two to have a collapse with a _0.8 * 0.8_ ratio and so on.
 With the cascading approach, if you want to apply the same modifier for lod level 4 that you used for lod level 3, you don't need to duplicate your lod 3 modifier.

-If you, however, can't combine the effects of your Decimate or other modifiers, the direct approach is better, even though you may need to create exact copies of some modifiers to assign them to all levels.
+If you, however, can't combine the effects of your **Decimate** or other modifiers, the direct approach is better, even though you may need to create exact copies of some modifiers to make sure there is one assigned explicitly to each level.

 However, the great news is how customizable this add-on is!
-You can edit the built-in presets or create your owns to tailor everything to your needs.
-You can, for example, to create a modifier hiding preset with some complex regex which works as cascaded with Decimate operators and as direct with others.
+You can edit the built-in presets or create your own presets to tailor everything to your needs.
+You can, for example, create a modifier hiding rule with some complex regex which works as cascaded with **Decimate** operators and as direct with others.
 It's all up to you!

 ### Notes on Composing and Editing Presets